SimonPadbury/baselayer-3/_src/colors.md

 }
 ```

+The five Baselayer built-in theme colors (blue, green, amber, red, gray) are set using hex `#` codes).
+However, if you add your own in all other color system, the `oklch( ... )` formulas can handle it.

 ## How the dark theme works

 Baselayer has a simple dark theme built in.
 Since v.3.4.0, the user’s operating system preference for light or dark mode is automatically detected on the HTML tag by the following CSS: